alimmiftahul/Opencv-dnn-cpp/README.md

 #### Reference By

 Want to become an expert in AI?
-[AI Courses by OpenCV](https://opencv.org/courses/) is a great place to start, and learn in [Learn opencv](https://learnopencv.com/)
+[AI Courses by OpenCV](https://opencv.org/courses/) is a great place to start, and this code develop by[Learn opencv](https://learnopencv.com/)

 <a href="https://opencv.org/courses/">
 <p align="center">